 - higher taxes paid to the fiscus, and

-- 5 x greater power output.
+- 4-5x greater power output potential.

-The Compliance Imperative for gas extraction
+The compliance imperative for gas extraction